Frank Allan: Personal life

 Allan maintained close friendships with Aborigines from the Warrnambool district throughout his life.
 In 1916, The Camperdown Chronicle published Allan's obituary for Wilmot, "the last of the Tooram tribe of blacks".
 In it, he recalls "the many happy days" he spent hunting and fishing with Wilmot and other "blackboy mates", and the "wonderful lot of bush lore they taught to an only too willing pupil".
 Allan closes:

 Death and legacy

 On 29 January 1917, the day he participated in a bowling tournament at the Melbourne Cricket Ground, Allan "contracted a chill" and was taken to Miss Garlick's Private Hospital in Flinders Lane, where he died on 9 February.
-His funeral, which was private, took place at Boroondara Cemetery, Kew.
+His funeral, which was private, took place at Boroondara General Cemetery, Kew.

 In its obituary, Wisden wrote that Allan was "the first of the long line of great Australian bowlers", and "the first to develop those special qualities that made Australian bowling ... the talk of the cricket world".